N.J. Admin. Code § 19:9-2.8

 Section 19:9-2.8 - Procedure for prequalification and award of contracts for architectural, engineering, and land surveying services

 (a) This section shall apply to contracts for architectural, engineering, and land surveying services that are not subject to N.J.A.C.
 19:9-2.2(d), 2.3, or 2.5.
-The Authority may choose to apply this section to contracts below the public bidding threshold as set forth in N.J.S.A.
+The Authority may choose to apply this section to contracts below the public bidding threshold as set forth at N.J.S.A.
 27:23-6.1.b in its sole discretion.
 The Authority may use procurement processes other than those prescribed in this section if those processes have been approved by the Federal government or other State statute, rule, or executive order, or if an emergency has been declared by the Executive Director.
-Where a procurement involves the proposed use of Federal funds, and Federal law, regulations, or guidelines require a procurement procedure other than those prescribed in this section, the Authority shall follow the Federal procedures.
-All procedures provided for herein that are consistent with Federal requirements shall be followed.
+In its discretion, the Authority may issue one solicitation for award of contracts for multiple projects that are similar in size and complexity.
+The prequalification and solicitation process outlined in this section shall be followed, and any multiple-project Requests for Expressions of Interest (RFEOI) shall require proposers to submit EOIs for all projects listed in the solicitation.
+Under no circumstances will a proposer be awarded more than one contract under a multiple-project solicitation.

 (b) The following words and terms, when used in this section, shall have the following meanings, unless the context clearly indicates otherwise.

-"Director" means either the Chief Engineer, Director of Operations, or Director of Maintenance, depending on whether the contract emanates from the Engineering Department, Operations Department, or the Maintenance Department.
+"Director" means either the Chief Engineer or Director of Operations, depending on whether the contract emanates from the Engineering Department or the Operations Department.

-"Professional architectural, engineering, and land surveying services" means those services, including, but not limited to, planning, design, environmental, and construction inspection services required for the development and construction of projects, within the scope of the practice of architecture, professional engineering, or professional land surveying as defined by the laws of this State or those services performed by an architect, professional engineer, or professional land surveyor in connection with his or her professional employment practice, and which are subject to N.J.S.A.
+"Professional services" means architectural, engineering, and land surveying services performed by an architect, engineer, or land surveyor in connection with his or her professional employment practice, and which are subject to N.J.S.A.
 52:34-9.1 et seq.

 "Technical Review Committee" means the committee assigned to review a contract for professional architectural, engineering, and land surveying services, which shall include at least three persons designated by the Director and approved by the Executive Director.